-I have been coming to these Smoky Mountains of North Carolina for as long as I can remember, and living here full time for the last sixteen years.
-Like me, lots of folks are finding their way to the mountains in search of a saner, healthier lifestyle, and communities in which to raise families and grow old.
+I have been coming to these Smoky Mountains of North Carolina for as long as I can remember, and I have lived here full time for the last twenty-four years.
+Like me, lots of folks are finding their way to the mountains in search of a saner, healthier lifestyle and communities in which to raise families and grow old.
 Unfortunately, more people also means more scars upon the land.
-While it is my belief that there is enough for everyone, I also believe that we have a responsibility to future generations to be good stewards of the land that feeds, sustains, and heals us.
-For this reason I would like to share one of my harvesting expeditions.
+While I believe there is enough for everyone, we also have a responsibility to future generations to be good stewards of the land that feeds, sustains, and heals us.
+For this reason, I would like to share one of my harvesting expeditions.

-Wild Hydrangea (Hydrangea arborescens) is an attractive shrub but nowhere near as flamboyant as her cultivar cousins that are cherished as ornamentals.
+Wild Hydrangea (Hydrangea arborescens) is an attractive shrub but nowhere near as flamboyant as its cultivar cousins cherished as ornamentals.
 Wild Hydrangea is native to the Southern Appalachians, which has allowed me the opportunity to get to know it more intimately.
 What I discovered is an excellent remedy for inflamed or enlarged prostate.
-While not a “prostate” herb, per se, because herbs are not so easily pigeon holed, it holds a genetic knowledge of its lineage that stretches back for millennia.
-This brings forth many healing potentials and we are still discovering them.
-To simply call it a prostate herb would not give it the credit or respect that it deserves as a wise elder.
+While not a “prostate” herb, per se, because herbs cannot be that easily pigeonholed, it holds a genetic knowledge of its lineage that stretches back for millennia.
+That brings forth many healing potentials, and we are still discovering them.
+To describe Wild Hydrangea as simply a prostate herb would not give it enough credit or the respect it deserves as a wise elder.

 The study of an imbalance in a person, such as a prostate issue, is called pathophysiology.
-Modern Medicine studies pathophysiology from the narrow lens of the reductionist viewpoint because the medicines they use are very narrow in action.
-Herbalists have a more broad perspective because the plants they use are broad acting and have many actions.
+Modern Medicine studies pathophysiology from the narrow lens of the reductionist viewpoint because the pharmaceuticals prescribed by its practitioners are narrow in their actions.
+Herbalists have a broader perspective because the plants they use are broad-acting and have many actions.
 This broad energetic perspective or holistic view naturally leads to searching for patterns.
-Energetics is another way of saying, patterns of organization.
+Energetics is another way of saying patterns of organization.

 Patterns of imbalance within our body mirror the patterns found in nature: heat/cold, dampness/dryness, contraction/expansion.
-Self-organization into ordered patterns is ubiquitous in nature.
-Studying and learning how to read the patterns will help us understand that healing takes place in the context of relationship.
-Plants are sentient beings that communicate through biochemistry and the understanding of this chemical language is in its infancy.
+Self-organization into ordered patterns is seen everywhere in nature.
+Studying and learning how to read these patterns will help us understand that healing takes place in the context of relationships.
+Plants are sentient beings that communicate through biochemistry.
+The understanding of this chemical language is in its infancy.
 Energetically, Hydrangea is cool and neutral.
-Its herbal actions are diuretic, anti-lithic, analgesic and anti-inflammatory.
-It is useful for various kidney, gallbladder and urinary tract problems.
+Its herbal actions are diuretic, anti-lithic, analgesic, and anti-inflammatory.
+Its uses include various kidney, gallbladder, and urinary tract problems.

 My first trip into the woods (many years ago now) to identify and harvest Wild Hydrangea was on a Full Harvest Moon with my mentor; herbalist, Patricia Kyritsi Howell.
 It was the perfect time to go digging for Hydrangea’s roots.
-Carrying a basket, canvas bag and some hand clippers we headed out into the North Georgia woods in early fall.
-The white flower clusters that bloom May through July were faded and brown, but still clung to the shrubs that grow between four to six feet tall.
-Varying numbers of showy sterile flowers may be present and the cultivated forms may consist of nothing but the showy sterile flowers.
-The opposite, broadly ovate and sharply toothed edges of the leaves, which are slightly paler underneath made identification easier in the absence of bloom.
-The stem bark has a tendency to peel off in thin layers, each a slightly different color and thus the common name, sevenbark.
+We carried a basket, canvas bag, and hand clippers into the North Georgia woods.
+The white flower clusters that bloom May through July were faded and brown but still clung to the shrubs that grow between four to six feet tall.
+The opposite, broadly ovate and sharply toothed edges of the leaves that are slightly paler underneath made the identification easier for us in the absence of bloom.
+The stem bark tends to peel off in thin layers, each a slightly different color and thus the common name, Sevenbark.

-Patricia writes about Wild Hydrangea in her book, Medicinal Herbs of the Southern Appalachians, and I was thrilled that she had agreed to personally introduce me to this native plant.
-There is nothing like a personal introduction.
-As we walked through the woods she pointed out a few shrubs that were growing on a steep embankment.
+Patricia writes about Wild Hydrangea in Medicinal Herbs of the Southern Appalachians.
+I was thrilled that she had agreed to provide me with a personal introduction to this native plant.
+We walked on through the woods until she stopped and pointed out a few shrubs growing on a steep slope.
 Getting to them would be difficult.
-Following Patricia’s lead I clamored up the bank, digging my heels into the soft deciduous dirt and began to dig.
-This was no easy root to free from its tenacious hold.
-I dug, sweated, pulled and cut until I held the most amazing rhizome and wildly branching roots in my hand.
+Following Patricia’s lead, I clamored up the bank, digging my heels into the soft, deciduous dirt.
+Then I began to dig beneath the plant.
+That was no easy root to free from its tenacious hold.
+I sweated and dug, pulled, and cut until I held its amazing rhizome and wildly branching root in my hand.
 I filled the gaping hole that remained with as much dirt and leaf litter as I could manage and clamored back down.

-Looking up at the embankment where I had just been perched, it looked like a bear had been digging up there.
+When I turned and looked back up the steep slope, it appeared like a bear had been digging there.
 I had taken the root of one of three Hydrangea plants that grew in that spot, knowing the importance of leaving enough to ensure continued propagation.
-Then we decided to climb up to the ridge above the embankment to continue our search.
-I thought it might be easier to dig from above rather than climbing up from below.
-Not far from where I had dug the first Hydrangea I saw another small grouping.
-In the end I would dig three roots, but not before I climbed down over the edge of the bank I had previously climbed up.
-While hanging off the side I lost my footing with nothing to hold me but my body pressed against the loose, humus rich soil and one hand clinging to this small, but very deep root.
+Then we decided to climb up to the ridge above the hillside to continue our search.
+I thought it might be easier to dig from above rather than climb up from below.
+Not too far from where I had dug up the first Hydrangea root, I saw another small grouping of the shrubs.
+In the end, I would dig three roots but not before I climbed down over the edge of the bank I had previously climbed up.
+While hanging off the side, I lost my footing with nothing to hold me but my body pressed against the loose, humus-rich soil and one hand clinging to this small but deep root.
 I looked down and realized the slide and tumble to the bottom would not be pretty.
-I turned back to the root that was holding me up determined that if I was going down, she was going with me.
-So I dug my heels in deeper, freed the root from its tenacious hold, and managed to grab a vine and pull myself up just enough to get one foot in the hole left by the root, enough to propel myself up over the top of the bank.
+If I went down, it was going with me.
+So I dug my heels in deeper while freeing the root from its tenacious hold with one hand and managing to grab a vine with the other, pulling myself up just enough to get one foot in the hole left by the root, enough to propel myself up over the top of the bank.
 I was very grateful that I didn’t crash and burn.
 Life, after all, is an adventure.

-This gave me a deeper appreciation for the roots of plants that hold and support the soil and its microorganisms on steep mountain slopes.
+That gave me a deeper appreciation for the roots of plants that hold and support the soil and its microorganisms on steep mountain slopes.
 My clamoring had left the mountainside unmistakably vulnerable to erosion even though I had done my best to fill in the holes.
-We should never underestimate the impact that we have on natural systems when we impose our needs.
+We should never underestimate the impact on natural systems when imposing our needs.
 May we always do our best to keep that impact to a minimum and never take it for granted.
-I thanked the rich soil beneath my feet and Hydrangea for her medicine root.
-Even if I hadn’t been totally spent by this point I knew that three roots were plenty.
-It was all I needed.
+I thanked the rich soil beneath my feet and Hydrangea for its medicine root.
+Three roots were all I needed.
 Not taking more than we need is one of the keys to ethical harvesting.

-The week prior to this I bought some dried and sifted Hydrangea root from a wholesale distributor so that I could connect with the plant and have enough on hand for making medicine.
-But I also know that preparing wild crafted medicines from the area where a person lives is 1000 times more potent energetically than commercially prepared medicines.
-These roots that we had gathered would become fresh root tincture, started on the full moon and decanted on the new or dark moon — dark like the earth in which she grew.
+Wanting to have enough plant material on hand for making medicine, I had bought some dried and sifted Hydrangea root from a wholesale distributor.
+But I also knew that preparing local wildcrafted medicines is 1000 times more potent energetically than commercially prepared medicines.
+These roots that we had gathered would become fresh root tincture started on the full moon and decanted on the new or dark moon — dark like the earth in which she grew.
 The roots would more readily release their medicine and active constituents during this phase of the waning moon.

 “So that’s all you need?”
 Patricia inquired.
 And my response was, “Yes, it is enough.”
 I had accomplished what I had come for: to feel, smell and connect with the medicine plant that was serving my clients.
-Sometimes healing takes a certain kind of aggressiveness, a willingness to go that extra mile, or climb that mountain.
-Patricia, then made a very thoughtful suggestion, “Add a little of the fresh wild root tincture to the commercial dried root tincture.
-It will remind her who she is,” and that this is where she came from.
+Sometimes healing takes a certain kind of aggressiveness, a willingness to go that extra mile or climb that mountain.
+Patricia then made a very thoughtful suggestion, “Add a little of the fresh wild root tincture to the commercial dried root tincture.
+It will remind it of who it is,” and that this is where it came from.

 Headaches sufferers know that this is no way to live yet most don’t know the cause of their debilitating condition.
 I frequently hear “dehydration,” “too much sugar,” and “stress,” mentioned as common triggers.
 While dehydration may seem like an easy fix, many don’t understand the effects of long-term dehydration resulting from depletion of deep yin fluids.
 Making the effort to correct a yang driven, stress filled lifestyle doesn’t always come easy when living in a driven society.
 Headache powders and pills can keep us going most of the time and for those severe migraines, forced down time can result in loss of work and productivity.
 We frequently push ourselves to keep going even when our bodies are crying for us to slow down.
 This pattern, especially when reinforced with toxic mimics like caffeine, can be incredibly depleting.
 The question that comes to mind is: Why has so much value been placed on the human doing while neglecting the human being and at what cost?
 It’s a story as old as time, but that story is changing.
 The human potential movement has us demanding new answers and new solutions.
 The paradox is that answers have been here all along.
 They are no further than we are right now.
 We are standing on our medicine.